-SCF account holders have access to computing resources, such as a network of compute servers, workstations, and laboratory desktops equipped with R, Matlab, and other development environments.
+SCF account holders have access to computing resources, such as a network of compute servers, workstations, and laboratory desktops equipped with R, Python, Matlab, and other development environments.
 Please read the Statistical Computing Facility (SCF) account policies below and the descriptions of the various account types before submitting your request.

 Once you have an account, please see our information for new users.

 Individuals who are issued accounts are responsible for all of its activity and must not allow anyone else to access it.
 Files under this account are not personal property; as such, the SCF reserves the right to review, modify, or delete any file or terminate any activity that may interfere with the operations or security of the facility.
 All files including email may be automatically deleted when the the account is closed.

 The use of SCF computing resources requires compliance with the Berkeley Campus Computer Use Policy and the University of California Electronic Communications Policy (ECP).
 The UCOP brochure may be helpful as well.